(infusio Mangifera indica)

 Mango is a commonly used plant in Ayurvedic medicine for thousands of years.

 Roots, bark, leaves, fruits, seeds, flowers and kernels, all are medicinally used.

 The bark contains mangiferin (a phyto-chemical), it is astringent employed in India against rheumatism and diphtheria (serious bacterial infection caused by the bacterium Corynebacterium diphtheriae).

 The resinous gum from the trunk is applied on cracks in the skin of the feet and on scabies.
 It may also be helpful in cases of syphilis.

-The bark is reported to contain protocatechic acid, catechin, mangiferin, alanine, glycine, Ý-aminobutyric acid, kinic acid, shikimic acid and tetracyclic triterpenoids.
+The bark contains protocatechic acid, catechin, mangiferin, alanine, glycine, Ý-aminobutyric acid, kinic acid, shikimic acid and tetracyclic triterpenoids.

 Indicoside A and B, manghopanal, mangoleanone, friedelin, cycloartan-3ß-30-diol and derivatives, mangsterol, manglupenone, mangocoumarin, n-tetacosane, n-heneicosane, n-triacontane and mangiferolic acid methyl ester, Mangostin, 29-hydroxy mangiferonic acid and mangiferin, common flavonoids.

 Mango is an important source of many pharmacologically and medicinally important chemicals such as mangiferin, mangiferonic acid, hydroxymangiferin, polyphenols and carotenes.

-Many different pharmacological activities, antioxidant, radioprotective, immunomodulatory, anti-allergic, anti-inflammatory, antitumor, antidiabetic, lipolytic, antibone resorption, monoamine oxidase-inhibiting, antimicrobial and antiparasitic, have been reported for mangiferin.
-All these studies indicate that a wide part of activities acknowledged to preparation based on Mango bark could be attributed to this C-glucosyl-xanthone (mangiferin).
+Studies indicate that a wide part of activities, acknowledged to preparation based on Mango bark could be attributed to this C-glucosyl-xanthone (mangiferin).

 Based on the knowledge of the many properties of mangiferin, phyto-medicines should be adequately standardized regarding this active compound.
 Mango has been used successfully in Asia for centuries but more clinical trials should be conducted to support its therapeutic use.

-Mangiferin is a polyphenolic antioxidant.
-It has strong antioxidant, anti lipid peroxidation, immunomodulation, cardiotonic, hypotensive, wound healing, antidegenerative and antidiabetic activities.
+Mangiferin is a polyphenolic antioxidant with strong antioxidant, anti lipid peroxidation, immunomodulation, cardiotonic, hypotensive, wound healing, antidegenerative and antidiabetic activities.

 The significant cytotoxic activities has been demonstrated by the stem bark extract of mango against the breast cancer cell lines MCF 7, MDA-MB-435 and MDA-N, as well as against a colon cancer cell line (SW-620) and a renal cancer cell line (786-0).
 In vitro, mangiferin dose- and time-dependently inhibited the proliferation of K562 leukemia cells and induced apoptosis in K563 cells line, probably through down-regulation of bcr/abl gene expression.
 These results suggest that mangiferin has a potential as a naturally-occurring chemo-preventive agent (inhibit, delay, or reverse cancer from developing).